Links on the war dead listed below are to the Commonwealth War Graves Commission website.

 ”In loving memory of Michael Harry Bullock, Lieut.
 RTR, killed in action crossing the River Aller, Germany, 13 April 1945, aged 21 years”

-Kelly’s Directory shows that ten of the Headington men who died lived in the Bulan Road area of Headington.
-This was in the parish of Cowley St James, which had a chapel of ease at St Francis of Assisi Church in Hollow Way.
+Kelly’s Directory shows that ten Headington men who died lived in the Bulan Road area of Headington.
+This came under the new St Francis of Assisi Church in Hollow Way.
 Five were in the army, three in the air force, and two in the navy:

 Lime Walk Methodist Church

-Two men died (and both are also listed on the Quarry memorial roll).
+Two men died (and both are also remembered on the Quarry memorial roll).
 They were in the air force, and each has his own plaque on the wall of the church.

 St Nicholas’s Church, Old Marston

 Three men died: one was in the army, one in the navy, and one in the marines.
-Their names were added on an extension to the lower end of the First World War memorial inside the church
+There is a visible extension to both the black and the white marble tablets to allow for their names to be added to the lower end of the First World War memorial inside the church.
+The links to the Commonwealth War Graves' Commission pages below show slight variations in ranks and in one name:

 New Marston War Memorial, Marston Road